Abin-Shaji-Thomas/Workshop/sam2/README.md

 ### Troubleshooting
 - If facing installation issues, verify Python and pip versions
 - Ensure you have the latest pip: `python -m pip install --upgrade pip`
-- For GPU support, confirm compatible CUDA and PyTorch versions are installed
+- For GPU support, confirm compatible CUDA and PyTorch versions are installed[1][2]